SizzlRetrat/ExbosSahara/README.md

 EXBOS for the Upcoming EXBGC
 v1.1.1 not ready yet
-auto username is Githubuser@Exbgc and password is 0000 see login.py to change this when distrobuting Estimated Required Specs:
+auto username is Githubuser@Exbgc and password is 0000 see login.py to change this when distrobuting, The main branch is v1.1.1 any new versions will have a new branch Estimated Required Specs:
 1. 2GB SSD, HDD, SD, MSD, SATA SSD, SATA HDD or fdd
 2. 120MB RAM, SSD RAM, GRAM or HDD RAM